illuminate6060/SpotGF/README.md

 python [path/to/SpotGF.py] [path/to/input.gem] [binsize] [proportion]
 ```

-If you use SpotGF in Jupyter environment, you can choose blow Usage.
+If you use Spot in Jupyter environment, you can choose blow Usage.

 ```
 from SpotGF import SpotGF